MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-change-label.md

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection)*

-You can change or refine any of the labels that users see on the Information Protection bar or from the **Protect** button, by configuring the labels in the Azure portal.
+You can change or refine any of the labels that users see on the Information Protection bar or from the **Protect** button on the Office ribbon, by configuring the labels in the Azure portal.

 For example, you can change a label or sublabel name, tooltip, color, and order.
 You can change whether the label applies visual markings such as a footer or watermark.
 You can also change whether the label applies protection, and recommended or automatic classification.